-2017-18 Technical Manual
+2018-19 Technical Manual

-Version 2.0
+Version 1.0

-K-PREP 2017-2018 Update
+K-PREP 2018-2019 Update

-The 2017-2018 academic year marked the seventh year of Kentucky Performance Rating of Educational Progress (K-PREP), teaching and assessing students for success beyond K-12 academic instruction.
+The 2018-2019 academic year marked the eighth year of Kentucky Performance Rating of Educational Progress (K-PREP), teaching and assessing students for success beyond K-12 academic instruction.
 The K-PREP Technical Manual contains information on the development, scoring, and maintenance of the K-PREP assessment program.
 The accompanying Yearbook contains test performance results in the form of performance statistics and test measurement characteristics to supplement the contents of the technical manual.
-For the 2017-2018 assessment cycle, changes were made within K-PREP from the previous year, thus affecting the description and presentation of information in both the technical manual and yearbook.
-These changes and their impact on the documents are summarized below.
+For the 2018-2019 assessment cycle, a new operational test was introduced - high school Science (grade 11).
+After the test administration of this test, a standard setting workshop was held with Kentucky educators to recommend performance standards (i.e., cut scores) to classify student performance into Novice, Apprentice, Proficient, and Distinguished.
+A separate technical report describes the standard setting process and the recommended performance standards.